kazusa-21/TransportationNetwor/README.md

   - [GTFS-PLUS](https://github.com/osplanning-data-standards/GTFS-PLUS) -  GTFS-based data transit network data standard suitable for dynamic transit modeling
   - [Open matrix](https://github.com/osPlanning/omx) - Open matrix standard for binary matrix data management that is supported by the major commercial travel demand modeling packages and includes code for R, Python, Java, C#, and C++.
   - [AequilibraE](http://www.aequilibrae.com/) - Python package for transportation modeling
+  - [General Modeling Network Specification](https://github.com/zephyr-data-specs/GMNS) - GMNS defines a common human and machine readable format for sharing routable road network files.
+It is designed to be used in multi-modal static and dynamic transportation planning and operations models.